Spencer Torkelson Player Props: Tigers vs. Orioles

 Spencer Torkelson At The Plate

-- Torkelson is hitting .232 with four doubles, two home runs and two walks.
+- Torkelson has four doubles, two home runs and three walks while hitting .222.

-- In 61.1% of his games this year (11 of 18), Torkelson has picked up at least one hit, and in four of those games (22.2%) he recorded more than one.
+- Torkelson has reached base via a hit in 11 games this year (of 19 played), and had multiple hits in four of those games.

-- In 18 games played this year, he has hit a homer in two of them.
+- In 19 games played this year, he has gone deep in two of them.

-- Torkelson has driven in a run in seven games this season (38.9%), including one multiple-RBI game.
+- In seven games this year, Torkelson has picked up an RBI, with more than one RBI once.

-- In seven of 18 games this season, he has scored, including multiple runs once.
+- He has scored at least one run seven times this season (36.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.